-Philippines says China vessels have left Scarborough Shoal
+Philippines says Chinese vessels have left disputed shoal

 "I can tell you that the two sides are in communication."

-(Additional reporting by Sue-Lin Wong in BEIJING; Writing by Martin Petty; Editing by Clarence Fernandez)
+Additional reporting by Sue-Lin Wong in Beijing and David Brunnstrom in Washington; Writing by Martin Petty; Editing by Clarence Fernandez, Paul Simao and Lisa Shumaker